terra-ops/terra-cli/docs/index.md

 [Issues](https://github.com/terra-ops/terra-app/issues) and [Story Boarding](https://huboard.com/terra-ops/terra-app/)

+## Example Project: 18F Agile BPA Prototype

+NuCivic submitted a working prototype for the 18F Agile BPA.

+We used Terra as the recommended method for recreating the site on another server.

+See the [instructions](example-setup.md) on setting up http://openfda.nucivic.build on another server using Terra.

 ## Origin

 Terra is the spiritual successor to [Aegir](http://aegirproject.org) & [DevShop](http://devshop.readthedocs.org), the Drupal site hosting platforms.
 It came from the idea that we could benefit from starting over.